iotaledger/one-click-tangle/hornet-mainnet-k8s/README.md

 # Hornet Chrysalis Node on Kubernetes

+(For a detailed explanation please read the [tutorial on the IOTA Wiki](https://wiki.iota.org/chrysalis-docs/tutorials/mainnet_hornet_node_k8s)

 ## Prerequisites

 * Get access to a Kubernetes (K8s) cluster and install the `kubectl` command line tool.